|

 65. museum

-a depository for collecting and displaying objects having scientific or historical or artistic value
+a building for collecting and displaying valuable objects

 Nowadays, the castle houses several museums, including the National Gallery collection of Bohemian baroque and mannerism art, exhibition dedicated to Czech history, Toy Museum and the picture gallery of Prague Castle, based on the collection of Rudolph II.
 The Summer Shakespeare Festival regularly takes place in the courtyard of Burgrave Palace.